truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 After installing an application, the **Installed** screen populates the **Applications** table with a row that shows the row shows the current state, the option to stop or start the app, and a badge when an update is available.
 Select an application to view the information widgets for that application.

-The **Application Info** widget provides options to edit or delete the app, and shows information about the app, and acces to the **Web Portal** for the application, if applicable.
+The **Application Info** widget provides options to edit or delete the app.
+It shows information about the app and provides access to the **Web Portal** for the application, if applicable.

 The **Workload** widget provides information on the container and access to the container pod shell and log screens.
 If not deployed these pod options do not show.